 Perform maintenance on items at multiples of the original requirement.
-We recommend that the maintenance schedules be reproduced and displayed near the engine as a convenient reminder.
-We also recommend that a maintenance record be maintained as part of the engine's permanent record.
+Each level and/or individual items in each level should be shifted ahead or back depending upon your specific maintenance practices, operation, and application.
+Perkins recommends that the maintenance schedules be reproduced and displayed near the engine as a convenient reminder.
+Perkins also recommends that a maintenance record be maintained as part of the permanent record of the engine.